Update 27/11/2013: I've made the new K13 the default Eurogenes admix test at GEDmatch. It seems to hit the spot for most people. See here.

 The Ashkenazi cluster is very similar to the Middle Eastern cluster in that regard.
 So anyone who gets an Ashkenazi score of around 2-3% either has very distant Jewish ancestry or, more likely, none at all.
 However, those who show more than 25% membership in that cluster are almost certainly of fully Ashkenazi ancestry, and their genomes peppered with Ashkenazi-specific chromosomal segments.

-Wow, there’s really not much difference between 2% and 25%, you might say.
+There’s really not much difference between 2% and 25%, you might say.
 In fact, there is if we say there is.
 As always, the main thing to remember is that these clusters don’t really exist, because genetic variation is clinal, so the cluster names are basically arbitrary and it’s always the relative results that matter.
 That’s why to really understand what your scores mean, you need to compare them with those of other users.

 Obviously, it's best to compare with people from the same ethnic and/or regional groups.
 If the Ashkenazi + East Med scores look relatively inflated, that's a sign of recent Ashkenazi ancestry.